From sperm donor to 'Dad’: When strangers with shared DNA become a family

 ‘Please be yourself’

-The connection between sperm donors and their children isn’t always immediate.
 Michael Rubino, a Los Angeles artist, donated sperm in the 1990s in the hopes of helping couples struggling with infertility.
 He has 20 offspring, 18 of whom he has met.
-A Democrat, atheist and vegetarian, Rubino was hesitant about meeting one of them: Nathan Mayes, a Republican, evangelical Christian from Bryant, Arkansas, who enjoys hunting.
+A Democrat, atheist and vegetarian, Rubino was initially worried when he first heard from one of his biological children: Nathan Mayes, a Republican, evangelical Christian from Bryant, Arkansas, who enjoys hunting.

 Mayes, 20, also wasn’t sure what to expect.
 He does mission work and was worried about Rubino’s lack of belief in God.
 Nonetheless, he flew to California a couple years ago to meet Rubino, 59, and they bonded over their shared passion for creating art.